Victoria

 Lose yourself in Butchart Gardens

-A trip to Victoria wouldn’t be complete without visiting the world-renowned Butchart Gardens.
-Spanning 55 acres, this floral wonderland is a feast for the senses with its Japanese Garden, Italian Garden, and spectacular Sunken Garden.
-No matter the season, the gardens are always in full bloom with dazzling colours.
+A trip to Victoria wouldn’t be complete without a visit to the world-renowned Butchart Gardens.
+Spanning 55 acres, this floral wonderland is a feast for the senses, with its Japanese, Italian and spectacular Sunken Gardens.
+Whatever the season, the gardens are alive with dazzling colour.

 Wander through Historic Downtown and Chinatown